7 Top Tips to Avoid Being the Victim of a Pensions Scam

 Contact www.fca.org.uk/scamsmart

-Check the Financial Services Register to make sure that anyone offering you advice or other financial services is FCA-authorised.
+you can check to make sure that anyone offering you advice or services is

 Financial advisers